cohesity/cohesity_sdk/cohesity_sdk/cluster/docs/StorageDomainApi.md

 id = 1 # int | Specified the Storage Domain id to delete.
+force = True # bool | If `true`, the Storage Domain can be deleted even if it contains LSUs that are paired with remote LSUs. (optional)

 # example passing only required values which don't have defaults set
 try:
 	# Delete a Storage Domain.
 	client.storage_domain.delete_storage_domain(id)
+except ApiException as e:
+	print("Exception when calling StorageDomainApi->delete_storage_domain: %s\n" % e)

+# example passing only required values which don't have defaults set
+# and optional values
+try:
+	# Delete a Storage Domain.
+	client.storage_domain.delete_storage_domain(id, force=force)
 except ApiException as e:
 	print("Exception when calling StorageDomainApi->delete_storage_domain: %s\n" % e)
 ```